Schedule of Classes

 Part III: Trauma and the Therapeutic Alliance

-Cost for the entire training is $2,030.00, which includes a $50 NON-REFUNDABLE DEPOSIT to secure your spot in the training.
+The cost for the entire training is $2,030.00, which includes a $50 NON-REFUNDABLE DEPOSIT to secure your spot.
+A minimum of $50 must be paid upon registration.
 The balance due will be automatically debited from your credit card in three installments on the following dates:

 - Individuals signing up for the training must pay by credit card.
 The three installment payments will then be automatically debited from your card on the dates listed above.
 If you intend to use a different credit card for any of the installments, you must contact us prior to the payment date.